aplteam/Tatin/docs/PackageConfiguration.md

   source: "DotNetZip.aplc",
   tags: "zip-tools;windows;mac-os;linux",
   version: "0.5.4",
+  io: 1,
+  ml: 1,
+  wx: 1,
 }
 ```

 ## Details

 ### Introduction

 In the workspace a simple namespace can be a used for package configuration.
 On file it is saved as JSON5.
 Tatin's API offers a function `Tatin.InitialisePackage` that can be used to create a package config file.

 It can be fed with an empty vector as right argument: then just defaults are established.